-Even though Congress is more diverse today than it has ever been, the overwhelming majority of U.S. Congressmen, Congresswomen and Senators is white.
-Warnock will be one of only three Black senators and one of only eleven minority senators in the new Congress.
-The U.S. legislative session has been growing more diverse for the sixth election in a row, with most new (and old) minority members serving as Democrats.
-115 people of color will be holding Congressional office as Democrats on Jan 20, 2021, opposed to 22 serving as Republicans.
+Even though Congress is more diverse today than it has ever been, the overwhelming majority of U.S. Congressmen, Congresswomen and Senators is white and of non-Latino descent.
+The U.S. legislative session has now grown more diverse for seven elections in a row, with most minority members serving as Democrats.
+113 are currently holding Congressional office as Democrats, opposed to 30 serving as Republicans.

 While most minority members of Congress serve as Democrats, progress in the 118th Congress was made on the Republican side.
 Republican gains were albeit on a much lower level.
 The House of Representatives includes 26 minority Republicans, up from 21 two years ago.
 In the Senate, the picture is still more lopsided than in the House.
 A total 12 of 100 senators are non-white and/or of Latino ancestry, an increase from 11 two years ago due to Republicans gaining junior Senator Markwayne Mullin, a Cherokee Nation member from Oklahoma.